mongodb/docs/source/reference/mongoexport.rst

 .. option:: --fieldFile [file]

-   As an alternative to ":command:`mongoexport --fields`" the ``--fieldFile`` option allows you to specify a file (e.g. ``[file]```) to hold a list of field names to specify a list of fields to *include* in the export.
+   As an alternative to ":command:`--fields <mongoexport --fields>`" the :option:`--fieldFile` option allows you to specify a file (e.g. ``[file]```) to hold a list of field names to specify a list of fields to *include* in the export.
 All other fields will be *excluded* from the export.
 Place one field per line.